canidlogic/scent/ScentSpec.md

 ### Font objects

 Font objects represent the fonts that text can be rendered with.
-There are three types of fonts:
+There are two types of fonts:

 1. Built-in fonts
 2. TrueType/OpenType fonts
-3. Synthetic fonts

 The built-in fonts are fonts that are available on all PDF implementations.
 The built-in fonts are as follows: